grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.42.2015.1
+- Fix double "made on" display on own drawing panel detail page
+- Add an option to automatically skip NSFW game warning; that also fixes script error on that warning page

 1.41.2014.12
 - Fix "Like All" button broken with the site update
 - Fix site JS/CSS version detection broken with the site update